Chart Color Schemes

 Wandi lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on ABS population updates and AreaSearch validation, as of November 2025, Wandi's estimated population is around 5,490.
-This shows an increase of 1,166 people since the 2021 Census, which reported a population of 4,324.
-The change was inferred from AreaSearch's estimate of 4,895 residents in June 2024 and additional validated new addresses since the Census date.
-This results in a density ratio of 442 persons per square kilometer.
-Wandi's growth rate of 27.0% since 2021 exceeded the national average of 9.7%.
-Population growth was primarily driven by interstate migration, contributing approximately 70.0% of overall gains.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census Wandi's population is estimated at around 5,507 as of Feb 2026.
+This reflects an increase of 1,183 people (27.4%) since the 2021 Census, which reported a population of 4,324 people.
+The change is inferred from the resident population of 4,895 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 116 validated new addresses since the Census date.
+This level of population equates to a density ratio of 443 persons per square kilometer.
+The suburb of Wandi's 27.4% growth since the 2021 census exceeded the national average (9.9%), along with the state, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 70.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

 Frequently Asked Questions - Population